Ida makes landfall in Louisiana as most intense hurricane in years | Science-Environment

 "We're as prepared as we can be, but we're worried about those levees," said Kirk Lepine, president of Plaquemines Parish on the state's Gulf Coast.
 Plaquemines, one of the most vulnerable parishes, is home to 23,000 people along the Mississippi delta stretching into the Gulf.
 Lepine feared water topping the levees along Highway 23.

 "That's our one road in and out," he said.
-Edwards told CNN on Sunday that he believed the state's levees would be able to withstand the storm surge, though he expressed some doubt about parishes, like Plaquemines, in the south.
+Edwards told CNN on Sunday that he believed the state's levees would be able to withstand the storm surge, though he expressed some doubt about parishes, like Plaquemines.

 Utilities were bringing in extra crews and equipment to deal with expected power losses.
 U.S. President Joe Biden said he has coordinated with electric utilities and 500 federal emergency response workers were in Texas and Louisiana to respond to the storm.
 U.S. energy companies reduced offshore oil production by 91% and gasoline refiners cut operations at Louisiana plants in the path of the storm.
 Regional fuel prices rose in anticipation of production losses and on increased demand due to evacuations.